mariosgit/HeadPhoneAmp/README.md

 # Tested so far...

-#### HPAmp design ?
+## HPAmp Design

-* TPA6120A2 in the works with 5V conveter, it's big (there is a QFN version)
+TPA6120A2 it's big (there is a QFN version) and a TPS65135 power converter as per datasheet.

+After some mangling, it performs well, no noise and quite some punch.

 ##### Bugs v0.1

-* Wrong TPA footprint :-((
+* Wrong TPA6120 footprint :-(

 ##### Bugs v0.2 / Eval

 * ~~Oszilation on left output 12MHz ?? goes awai when osziloscoping the input line !?~~ Gone after adding C5, C4 2.2u from se reste kiste.
-* There is some noise, as is in the PRC breakout of this amp.
-Added 1k @ inputs to ground -> silence, no out v offset allmost.
+* There is some noise and DC offset of 500mV, as is in the PRC breakout of this amp.
+Added 1k @ inputs to ground -> silence, no/minimal Vout offset.
 * input resistors to ground ? **YES** !
     * 47k was noisy
-    * 1k is ok, depends on input ? previous stage power !
+    * 1k is ok, depends on input ? consider previous stage power output !
 * 10uF caps footprint could be larger / dual 1206?
 * On/Off clics ?
 Not too bad.
-* Add TPs for L/R inputs
+* Add TestPoints for L/R inputs
 * Add LEDs for +-5V ?
-* TP and pullup for EN pin.
+* TestPoint and pullup for EN pin.
+* More ground pads.
+* Does not work with small BAT/Charger?
+Toggles on/off

-#### Power Block Design
+## Power Block Design

 * Use Adafruit PowerThing ?
     * Added charge pump for 10V as in the DS